 - In long term, new Nordic solutions, technologies, systems and best practices at local and international markets.

-The program will be built around four action areas:
+The program will be built around four project areas:

 For the necessary green energy transition, there is an urgent need for mapping the availability and demand of so called critical raw materials in the Nordic industrial ecosystems.
 In addition, to envision the Nordic strongholds in the context of green energy transition.
 The list of a Nordic critical raw materials by Nordic Innovation will identify which materials are economically and strategically most important and critical to the green future of the Nordics, but also at the same time have high supply risk.